5 Essential Blogging Tips for Small Business Owners Learnt From a Market Stall

 Guide people back to your blog.
 Use your images and videos on sharing sites linking back to your blog.
 Comment and write content for related blogs and websites.

 A local business owner I work with directs her clients back to specific articles on her blog.
-It’s used as a resource for the business as well as attracting new clients.
+It’s used as a resource for the business as well as attracting potential new clients.

 5. Add a call to action